T3th/dhbzmcjn/vwlspixq.md

 | E-mail | me@domain.tld |

 # Peter Smeltzer
 Generalist IT engineer who has never been satisfied with delivering only what was requested.
 I want to work with professionals to achieve a great result which fully solves the problem every time.
+I also have a more than passing interest in all things mechanical, particularly motorcycles, computer games, smart homes and technology in general.

 ### Key Skills
 - Application deployment and lifecycle management